forward-distribution/bridget/docs/integration.md

 # [Integration Guide](#integration-guide)
-The basis of this document is to chowcase the process of integrating `bridget` into an existing web delivery.
+The basis of this document is to showcase the process of integrating `bridget` into an existing `website`,   henceforth referred to as `web delivery`.

 At a high level, this would mean:

-- A mobile app has been configured to point to a designated web delivery (website)
+- A mobile app has been configured to point to a designated `web delivery`
-- Bridget has been integrated into the web delivery (website)
+- Bridget has been integrated into the `web delivery`
-- The web delivery (website) has been customized to tailor to the `bridget` requirements
+- The `web delivery` has been customized to tailor to the `bridget` requirements

 The end goal is for you, as an integrator, to know how you can test your website in the context of a native mobile application and how you can adapt it for a better mobile experience.